guiweber/ssl-yeah/README.md

 1. Install NodeJS on your system (http://nodejs.org/)
 2. Download SSL-Yeah
-3. From the SSL-Yeah Folder, install the dependencies
+3. `npm install` from the SSL-Yeah Folder.
-    - npm install cheerio
-	- npm install moment
 3. Run the script!

 ##Usage